 Comparing the impact of bottom and suspended oyster culture on bay-scale food resources (Foxley/Trout River, PEI)

 Bivalves, such as mussels and oysters, are filter feeders that extract naturally occurring food, such as plankton, from the water.
-Their culture does not require the addition of feed, however, growth depends on the availability of food in the environment.
-When farming these species, special care must be taken to ensure that the number of cultured animals - does not exceed carrying capacity of the area.
+While their culture does not require the addition of feed, , their growth depends on the availability of food in the environment.
+When farming these species, special care must be taken to ensure that the number of cultured animals - does not exceed area's carrying capacity (the number of living organisms that a region can support without environmental degradation). .
 Exceeding carrying capacity will ultimately result in decreased growth of the cultured animals and could potentially impact other components of the ecosystem.

-Oyster (Crassostrea virginica) aquaculture is gradually evolving from the traditional use of the benthic environment (bottom culture) to suspension culture, where the animals are grown in or on structures suspended in the water column where higher growth rates are often observed.
+Oyster (Crassostrea virginica) aquaculture is shifting from benthic (bottom culture) to suspension culture, where the animals are grown in or on structures suspended in the water column where higher growth rates are often observed.
 The Foxley/Trout River system in Prince Edward Island (PEI) is considered to be one of the more heavily utilized oyster producing areas on the island.
 Some oyster culturists in this area have experimented with this new approach and are requesting to convert their bottom leases to suspended leases.
 However, both industry and regulators recognize the need to evaluate the ecological impact of growing oysters in the water column before lease conversions are granted.
 Since suspended culture holds a greater density of shellfish than bottom culturing, food availability may be an issue if all leases were to become suspended culture.

 2012 - 2014

-Réjean Tremblay, Institut des sciences de la mer de Rimouski, Università du Québec à Rimouski
+Réjean Tremblay, Institut des sciences de la mer de Rimouski, Université du Québec à Rimouski

 - Date modified: